 What’s your target retirement date?
-For many people, the answer may be “I don’t have one.”
+For many people, the answer may be, “I don’t have one.”
 Saving money for retirement is something we all know we should be doing.
 But like so many other things in life, it’s easier said than done.

-So how much should you be saving to make sure you hit your target retirement date?
+So how much should you be saving to make sure you’re saving enough for retirement?
 What tools and resources should you use to make sure you’re doing it right?
 We asked retirement expert Barbara Friedberg these questions and more.
 Here’s what she had to say:

-So, how much should you save for retirement?
+How much should you save for retirement?

 Many factors go into saving for retirement including your age, cost of living, and additional income sources.
 If possible, it’s best to save 15% of your income for retirement.
 If that doesn’t work for you, try 10%, or even 5%.
-Any amount of saving for retirement is better than not saving!
+Any amount of saving for retirement is better than not saving.
 If you want a simple set of retirement saving guidelines, Fidelity has a recommendation.

-Common wisdom suggests you can withdraw 4% from your savings in retirement.
+For example, common wisdom suggests you can withdraw 4% from your savings in retirement.
 So, if you need $30,000 to supplement Social Security, and you start retirement with $500,000, earn 6% annually from your retirement investments and withdraw $30,000 per year you’ll have $250,000 remaining for your heirs in 30 years.

 When should you start saving?

 Now.
 Time is the most important factor in building wealth for retirement.
-Your money is like a snowball at the top of a hill.
-And the investment income is the snow that builds as the ball rolls down the hill.
+Your money is like a snowball at the top of a hill, and the investment income is the snow that builds as the ball rolls down the hill.
 The longer the snowball rolls, the bigger it gets.

-There are so many great apps and assists to help with retirement savings today.
+There are so many great apps and tools to help with retirement savings today.
 Here are a few favorites:

-Robo-advisor apps are low cost ways to invest for the future that take the stress out of managing your investments on your own.
+- Robo-advisor apps are low cost ways to invest for the future that take the stress out of managing your investments on your own.

 What’s most important is to start today and put as much as you can into your workplace 401(k), Roth IRA, Traditional IRA, or an investment brokerage account.
 Next, automate your retirement saving.
 That means you should have a portion of your income automatically withdrawn from your paycheck to go directly into a 401(k) or other retirement account.